 Better than a paper bag for field trip lunches.

 Hey, they are designed to keep delicate fruit from bruising so they are perfect for keeping lunches safe when they are crammed into a box to tote on the field trip.
 Brilliant idea from Mommables

 Store “stuff” in them

-The chances of me getting my son to organize his gazillion Legos into 5-10 of these, isn’t going to happen.
+The chances of me getting my son to organize his gazillion Legos into 5-10 of these like You Modern Dad does, isn’t going to happen.
 But a mom can dream, right?
 Plus, I would have to cover the bottom so the itty bitty pieces don’t slip through the holes.

 I love this idea from Sew Many Ways for ribbon or yarn storage (thread the end of the ribbon out the holes at the bottom).

 Pretty them up, then store “stuff in them”

 Decoupaged Drawer Organizers from Dollar Store Crafts

 Kaleidoscope Berry Box from Aunt Peaches